CodelyTV/java-gildedrose-kata/README.md

 Solution proposal for the Gilded Rose kata.

 Restrictions taken into account:
-* We can't modify the `Item` class even through inheritance or wrappers.
-All the algorithm in order to update the items should be contained inside the `GildedRose` class.
+* We can't modify the `Item` class.
+However, we can use inheritance or wrappers in order to add or modify its behaviour.

 ## How To Start